cjneely10/BioMetaDB/Example/README.md

 This README file will provide a simple walk-through example that outlines key features and functionality within BioMetaDB.

-In this example, users will create a simple database of `Quast` output for various reference genomes.
+In this example, users will create a simple database of `Quast` and `diamond` outputs for various reference genomes.

 The following files are available for this example: